rx229/Projects/docs/index.md

 ### About

-This is the place where I record my projects and learning on Data Science.
-The key aspects of this is to motivate myself for self-learning and keep track of my progress.
-I'm aiming to update this page regularly.
+This is the place where I record my projects and notes on Data Science and Machine Learning.
+I will be using this page to keep track of my progress.

 Data science is generally focused on solving 1 of 3 different problems: